Fredouye/vmware_ansible/vm_create/README.md

 ## Prerequisites

-Access to the `TCP 9440` port of your Prism Element / Prism Central.
+Access to the TCP 443 port of your vCenter, and the **PyVmomi** module.

-OS customization is done using cloud-init, your template needs to include this package.

 ------